-Decreased Profit due to Unfinished Building
+1. Decreased Profit due to Unfinished Building

-When a property first finishes and is taking occupancy, it’s likely that the building will still be a “work in progress”.
+When a pre-construction condo first finishes and is taking occupancy, it’s likely that the building will still be a “work in progress”.
 Even though the condo is ready for its residents to move in, there are still some elements throughout that need finishing.
 Chances are some of the amenities won’t function properly, common spaces will be unfinished, hallways may be taped for paint, and in some cases, elevators may even be grounded.
 It’s not a good time for a new buyer to see the full potential of the building, which means that they’ll put in lower bids and you won’t maximize your profits at sale.

-Increased Competition due to Inventory Surge
+2. Increased Competition due to Inventory Surge

-Higher Taxes due to HST Conundrum
+3. Higher Taxes due to HST Conundrum

 Let’s say, for example, you pay a $100,000 deposit to your builder and sell the property for $100,000 net profit.
 You not only have to pay $26,000 in HST (on top of your break-even) but you forfeit your tax rebate.
 That’s a net loss of $50,000.
 On top of this, when you sell on assignment you also run the risk of being deemed a trader rather than an investor in a quick sale, which means the government can charge 100% of your gains as income, rather than 50%.
 That’s another potential loss for the books.

 While that temptress assignment clause might seem like a good idea at the time of occupancy, in the long run it’s best to hold onto your property for at least one year before negotiating a sale.
 At this point the building will be in fine form with a well-developed reputation, there will be less inventory for buyers to choose from, you’ll have a year’s worth of rental income and you’ll have cashed in on some well-deserved tax cuts and rebates.
 The amount you’ll gain by holding your property for (at least) another 365 days is soo worth the pay-out.